humancomputerintegration/JumpMod/README.md

 This is the repository for PCB schematics, Arduino code and hardware design files used to build the haptic backpack the "JumpMod: Haptic Backpack that Modifies Users’ Perceived Jump" paper (ACM CHI2023).

+For more information, please refer to our paper: http://lab.plopes.org/#JumpMod

-# Part for each assembly:
+# parts for each assembly:

 | **Item**                                      | **Qty** | **Exemplary link**                                                                                                                                                                                                                                        | **Approx. unit cost (in USD)** |
 | --------------------------------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ |